Admation External User Approval Guide

 The comparison view shows the previous version of the artwork on the left side and the current version on the right side.
 On the left side panel, you can review any comments/markup made in a previous round of work.

 At the top of the screen, you can scroll between the different available versions of the work.
-You can apply Markup and Attach Files to the current version.
-You can also Approve or Reject the current piece of work from this view.

 Click the Return to Single View button to exit compare mode.